merylmarasigan/HelpOneChild/README.md

 - [X] Display request information (request number, timeline/urgency, purpose statement, description)
 - [X] Create simple voting mechanism (no login required)
 - [X] Add post-voting prompt for users to sign up for updates
-- [ ] Set up Google Sheets integration to store voting results
+- [ ] Set up Google Sheets integration to store voting results --> not able to integrate with google based on free version of supabase, decided to just have ability to download data from database as excel file (clients were okay with this approach)
-- [ ] Develop results display to show which request won
+- [X] Develop results display to show which request won
 - [ ] Test application thoroughly before the May 6-9 events

 ## SCHEMA